dtcenter/METplus/docs/overview.rst

 Overview
 ========

-Purpose and organization of the User?s Guide
+Purpose and organization of the User's Guide
 --------------------------------------------

-The goal of this User?s Guide is to equip users with the information needed to use the Model Evaluation Tools (MET) and it?s companion package METplus Wrappers.
+The goal of this User's Guide is to equip users with the information needed to use the Model Evaluation Tools (MET) and it's companion package METplus Wrappers.
 MET is a set of verification tools developed and supported to community via the Developmental Testbed Center (DTC) for use by the numerical weather prediction community.
-METplus Wrappers is a suite of Python wrappers and ancillary scripts to enhance the user?s ability to quickly set-up and run MET.
+METplus Wrappers is a suite of Python wrappers and ancillary scripts to enhance the user's ability to quickly set-up and run MET.
 Over the next few years, METplus Wrappers will become the authoritative repository for verification of the Unified Forecast System.

-The METplus Wrappers User?s Guide is organized as follows.
-Chapter `[chap:Overview] <#chap:Overview>`__ provides an overview of METplus Wrappers.
-Chapter `[chap:Software-Installation/Getting-St] <#chap:Software-Installation/Getting-St>`__ contains basic information about how to get started with METplus Wrappers - including system requirements, required software , and how to download METplus Wrappers.
-Chapter
+The METplus Wrappers User's Guide is organized as follows.
+An overview of METplus Wrappers can be found below. :ref:`install` contains basic information about how to get started with METplus Wrappers - including system requirements, required software, and how to download METplus Wrappers. :ref:`sysconf` provides information about configuring your environment and METplus Wrappers installation.
-`[chap:System Configuration] <#chap:System Configuration>`__ provides
-indormation about configuring your environment and METplus Wrappers installation.

 The Developmental Testbed Center (DTC)